Uberspace/manual/source/lang-ruby.rst

 Release types
 -------------

-We provide different releases and apply security updates on a regular basis (see below for a list of curently supported versions).
+We provide different releases and apply security updates on a regular basis.
+Currently available versions are `listed below <#show-available-versions>`_.

 Standard version
 ----------------
 If you don't select a certain version, our default will be used.
-We decided to default to version 2.5, which is considered to be stable by the developers.
+We decided to default to version ``3.1``, which is considered to be stable by the developers.

 Show available versions
 -----------------------